 - Increase capacity to integrate farm to early education and education for sustainability into the classroom curriculum

 Participant Fee: $575.
 Includes light breakfast and lunch, excludes accommodations and graduate credit.
 Scholarships may be available on a need-based scale.

-Optional: Two graduate credits from Castleton University for an additional fee of $300.
+Optional: Two graduate credits for an additional fee.